 2. Negative Experiences:

-• Compromised Seals: Over time, seals and gaskets can wear out, especially if the phone is frequently exposed to water.
-Regular exposure to chemicals or saltwater without proper rinsing can accelerate this process.
+Compromised Seals: Seals and gaskets can lose their effectiveness eventually, especially when the device is continuously in contact with water.
+The combination of regular exposure to chemicals or saltwater without proper rinsing can fast-track this wear out.

 Comparative Analysis